roman-milk/roman-milk.github.io/becoming-a-slut-wife-bailey.md

  "After this little phone sex thing that I pulled he will get it in his head that it will be a kick to fuck Bev while she is talking to you on the phone.
 Bev will call your place a couple of times and then she will try your cell.
 If you listen real close you will be able to hear something.
 Where's your cell?"

  "Clipped to my belt and my pants are in the family room on the floor."
-Report_Story #2